 Veterans Day is one holiday that is all too easy to overlook.

-There are no gifts given, no big family gatherings to attend, no cards or decorations marking the anniversary.
+There are no gifts given, no big family gatherings, no cards or decorations marking the anniversary.

 There are gifts they’ve given us, actually — the gift of precious freedom to every American, from those brave men and women who have fought in all wars since the beginning of our republic.